giffordlabcvr/RABV-GLUE/README.md

 - [NCBI Nucleotide](https://www.ncbi.nlm.nih.gov/nuccore)
 - [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy)

-For more information on the data sources and how they are integrated, see [Data Sources](./md/data_sources.md).

 ## Contributing

 We welcome contributions from the community!
 If you're interested in contributing to RABV-GLUE, please review our [Contribution Guidelines](./md/CONTRIBUTING.md).